apache/nuttx/configs/hymini-stm32v/README.txt

     (1) You will probably need to modify nsh/setenv.sh or nsh2/setenv.sh to set up the correct PATH variable for whichever toolchain you may use.
-    (2) Since DfuSe is assumed, this configuration may only work under Cygwin without modification.
-    (3) When any other device other than /dev/console is used for a user interface, (1) linefeeds (\n) will not be expanded to carriage return / linefeeds \r\n).
+    (2) When any other device other than /dev/console is used for a user interface, (1) linefeeds (\n) will not be expanded to carriage return / linefeeds \r\n).
 You will need to configure your terminal program to account for this.
 And (2) input is not automatically echoed so you will have to turn local echo on.
-    (4) Microsoft holds several patents related to the design of long file names in the FAT file system.
+    (3) Microsoft holds several patents related to the design of long file names in the FAT file system.
 Please refer to the details in the top-level COPYING file.
 Please do not use FAT long file name unless you are familiar with these patent issues.
-    (5) When built as an NSH add-on command (CONFIG_EXAMPLES_USBMSC_BUILTIN=y), Caution should be used to assure that the SD drive is not in use when the USB storage device is configured.
+    (4) When built as an NSH add-on command (CONFIG_EXAMPLES_USBMSC_BUILTIN=y), Caution should be used to assure that the SD drive is not in use when the USB storage device is configured.
 Specifically, the SD driver should be unmounted like: